nais/doc/docs/observability/frontend/README.md

     This page describes how to use these offerings.
 ---

-TODO: Add external dns for https://telemetry...
+TODO: Add external DNS for https://telemetry...

 # Observability on the frontend